-- 117. Specialised services are not permissible if they are to the detriment of the availability and general quality of the IAS.
+121. Specialised services are not permissible if they are to the detriment of the availability and general quality of the IAS.
 There is a correlation between the performance of the IAS offer (i.e. its availability and general quality) and whether there is sufficient capacity to provide specialised services in addition to IAS.
-IAS quality measurements could be performed with and without specialised services, both in the short term (measuring with specialised services on and off respectively) and in the long term (which would include measurements before the specialised services are introduced in the market as well as after).
-As Recital 17 clarifies, NRAs should "assess the impact on the availability and general quality of IAS by analysing, inter alia, QoS parameters (such as latency, jitter and packet loss), the levels and effects of congestion in the network, actual versus advertised speeds and the performance of IAS as compared with services other than IAS". - 118.
-While IAS and specialised services directly compete for the dedicated part of an enduser's capacity, the end-user himself may determine how to use it.
-Therefore, NRAs should not consider this an infringement of Article 3(5) second subparagraph, as long as the end-user is informed pursuant to Article 4(1)(c) of the likely or possible impact on his IAS and can still obtain a minimum speed24 for any IAS subscribed to in parallel.
-NRAs should not consider it to be to the detriment of the general quality of IAS when activation of the specialised service by the individual end-user only affects his own IAS.
-However,
+IAS quality measurements could be performed with and without specialised services, both in the short term for individual end-users (measuring with specialised services on and off respectively) and in the long term (which would include measurements before the specialised services are introduced in the market as well as after).
+As Recital 17 clarifies, NRAs should "assess the impact on the availability and general quality of IAS by analysing, inter alia, QoS parameters (such as latency, jitter and packet loss), the levels and effects of congestion in the network, actual versus advertised speeds and the performance of IAS as compared with services other than IAS".

-23 See paragraphs 170-172
+28 See paragraphs 174-176